-Linda H. McCord interns serve as goodwill ambassadors for the Black College Fund and its member colleges.
+Lina H. McCord interns serve as goodwill ambassadors for the Black College Fund and its member colleges.
 For five to six weeks every summer, they travel to numerous churches within a single U.S. jurisdiction to promote the BCF and explain its impact to the United Methodist congregations that support it.

 The internship was created in the longstanding tradition of itineracy, or the practice of traveling from place to place.
-Linda H. McCord, the former executive director of the Black College Fund, founded the internship program in 1981, and it was named for her when she retired.
+Lina H. McCord, the former executive director of the Black College Fund, founded the internship program in 1981, and it was named for her when she retired.
 The program has grown from one participant in 1981 to about 25 interns per year today.

 Participating students must be enrolled at or recently graduated from one of the 11 participating BCF schools and must receive a formal recommendation from their college presidents.
 Full application information is available here.

 Project Athletic Ambassador (PAA) is a Black College Fund initiative that uses the excitement of college athletics to help build new connections between BCF students and administration and the local churches that support them.

 Student athletes, often together with college administrators, are paired with local churches and participate in activities such as: